Kray-G/kinx/doc/Object.md

 ### Math

 `Math` object is mathematical functions to perform mathematical operations.
-These fnctions are also available for `Integer` and `Double` object.
+These functions are also available for `Integer` and `Double` object.

 |         Method         |         Meaning          |
 | ---------------------- | ------------------------ |